hsuonsivu/hsupublic/3d-models/README.md

 various phones, the settings are in top of the files, hopefully self-explanatory.

+The model generates large support underneath if the angle is less than 45 degrees, so printing with lightning fill is recommend to reduce filament consumption.

+Makefile makes both desktop and Tesla Model S versions.

 To make a holder for Tesla Model S, change teslamodels to 1, otherwise desktop version is made.
-Difference is different base and lower angle for Tesla.
+Difference is different base and lower angle for a Tesla and raise to allow holder to stay in place between trim in the centre console.

 ![Image of charger base for Lidl dual wireless phone charger](lidllaturiteline.jpg)
 ![Second image of charger base for Lidl dual wireless phone charger](lidllaturiteline2.jpg)